⛰️ Hiking Cinque Terre: My Honest Review & Tips

 The Value Score is determined by the price divided by the duration of an experience.
 All prices mentioned here are in USD.

-Hiking Cinque Terre over two days costs about $230.
-Here’s how the costs break down:
+Hiking Cinque Terre over two days costs between $150 and $250.
+I spent $240.
+Here’s how the costs break down (I last checked prices in May 2024):

 A mountain view with the ocean and yellow flowers.